cheeyeo/tfod_rcnn_example/README.md

 The learning rate is set to manual with an initial LR of 0.0003, set to decay to 3e-5 at 900000 step and 3e-6 at 1200000 step.

-The rest of the hparams are kept the same.
+The rest of the hyper-params are kept the same.

 The updated training config is:
 * num_steps: 50000